medikoo/esniff/README.md

 # esniff
-## JavaScript source code scanner
+## Low footprint JavaScript source code parser

-Low footprint, fast code analyzer, which allows you to find all occurencies of given function/method calls without a need to generate full syntax tree.
+Low footprint, fast source code parser, which allows you to find all occurrences of given function/method calls without a need to generate full syntax tree.

 ### Usage